closeio/closeio-sms-reminder/README.md

-Closeio Sms Reminder is an app that fetch every 10 minutes the Close.io database of your account looking for tasks that belongs to a Lead with a valid Mobile number or Email address.
+Closeio Sms Reminder is an app that let you fetch  your Close.io database every 10 minutes and that sends SMS and Email reminders to your customers.

 It sends an iCal invitation and an SMS reminder to your Leads with which you will have a meeting.

 # Example:

 In case you create a task containing a specific keyword (in our case is "[Meeting]"), Closeio Sms Reminder will instantly send an email containing the iCal invitation to the customer and, one hour before the meeting, it will also send and SMS reminder.

-To make it working your Task in Close.io must contain a Keyword, the Lead must have a valid phone number set to "mobile" or a valid email address.
+If your Task in Close.io contains a specific Keyword and the Lead has have a valid phone number set to "mobile" or a valid email address, than the reminder will be sent out.

 # Configuration: